Federal judge denies request to extend Florida voter registration

 The state system went haywire on Monday, several hours before the registration deadline, showing error messages and trapping people in user-verification pages that prevented them from completing and submitting their form.

 Several groups that help people register to vote in the state had sued Secretary of State Laurel Lee because of the website’s problems.
 Lee said Tuesday that RegisterToVoteFlorida.gov was getting 1.1 million hits an hour as the midnight deadline approached, an “unprecedented volume and traffic to our website.”
-She reopened online registration the next day for about seven hours, announcing the decision on Twitter.
+She reopened online registration the next day for about seven hours and announced the decision on Twitter.
 An estimated 50,000 people registered during that time.

 But many other residents either didn’t know about the hastily announced extension or couldn’t divert from work to again try the site, according to attorneys representing the organizations that quickly went to court.
 Two of the groups, Dream Defenders and Organize Florida, said they had texted and called thousands of potential voters in the weeks leading up to the deadline to encourage them to register.

-Given how often elections here are won with razor-thin margins — in 2018, Gov. Ron DeSantis (R) defeated his Democratic rival by only 32,463 votes — voting rights activists said anything that hinders voting harms the state.
+Given how often elections in the state are won with razor-thin margins — in 2018, Gov. Ron DeSantis (R) defeated his Democratic rival by only 32,463 votes — voting rights activists said anything that hinders voting harms the state.

 Florida is also a crucial swing state in the presidential race.
-Donald Trump won the state’s 29 electoral votes in 2016 after getting 112,911 more votes than Hillary Clinton out of the 9.4 million ballots cast.
+Donald Trump won the state’s 29 electoral votes in 2016 after surpassing Hillary Clinton by less than 120,000 votes out of the 9 million ballots cast.

 The attorneys told Walker during a teleconferenced hearing Thursday that problems with the website had started cropping up last week but hit a crisis point Monday evening as people repeatedly got error messages while trying to register.